Chart Color Schemes

 Age

-The median age in Ryde - North is 39 years, which is slightly higher than Greater Sydney's average of 37 years and close to the national average of 38 years.
-Compared to Greater Sydney, the 55-64 age group is notably over-represented in Ryde - North at 11.4%, while the 5-14 age group is under-represented at 10.8%.
-According to post-2021 Census data, the 15-24 age group has increased from 11.2% to 12.4% of the population, while the 45-54 age group has declined from 13.3% to 12.4%.
-Population forecasts for Ryde - North in 2041 indicate substantial demographic changes.
-The 75-84 age group is expected to grow by 64%, reaching 1,953 people from 1,193.
-Residents aged 65 and older will represent 67% of the anticipated population growth.
-Conversely, the 0-4 and 25-34 age groups are expected to experience population declines.
+The median age in Ryde - North is 39 years, which is slightly higher than Greater Sydney's average of 37 years and close to Australia's national average of 38 years.
+Compared to Greater Sydney, the 55-64 age group is notably over-represented in Ryde - North at 11.4% compared to the local area's total population, while the 5-14 year-olds are under-represented at 10.8%.
+Post-2021 Census data shows that the 15 to 24 age group has increased from 11.2% to 12.4%, whereas the 45 to 54 age group has decreased from 13.3% to 12.4%.
+Population forecasts for Ryde - North indicate significant demographic changes by 2041.
+The 75 to 84 age group is expected to grow by 64%, reaching 1,953 people from 1,193.
+This growth will be led by residents aged 65 and older, who represent 67% of the anticipated population increase.
+Conversely, the 0 to 4 and 25 to 34 age groups are expected to experience population declines.